 UVic is a very supportive learning environment and you will also find that your fellow students are an important part of that support system.
 The Humanities Diploma program is a good introduction to university study for people new to higher education.

-While we value the experience that you bring to your studies, we do not have provisions in place to waive credit program requirements based on work experience.
+We value the experience that you bring to your studies, and while we do not have provisions in place to waive credit program requirements based on work experience.

 Some non-credit programs in Continuing Studies, however, recognize a student's combination of work experience and education in the application process.